 - Your debt is secured against your property which is more than the debt.

-Why can’t you set aside a Statutory Demand?
+Why can’t set aside a Statutory Demand?

 You can’t set aside a statutory demand because of: